 Why would someone as smart as my old friend, and possibly her very distinguished professor, miss this?
 Because she (or they) read the story through a theory.
 Unfortunately, it’s not a very good theory.
 It leaves out too much.
 For one thing, it leaves out the reality that people will defy the powerful for a truth they believe.
 Like Thomas More or Martin Luther.
 Like Alexander Solzhenitsyn or Martin Luther King, Jr. Like millions of Christians and other people through history.
 She says bishops defer to emperors.
 Heaven knows they do.
 Way too often.
 But sometimes they say No.

 More importantly, she’s not making an historical judgment.
 She’s making a theological judgment and calling it historical.
 She essentially asserts that the Holy Spirit doesn’t work in history.
 “It wasn’t a miracle.
 It was history,” as Diana explains it.
 It’s all about men fighting for power.

 Our Own Christianity

-Clark’s history’s dodgy, but her theology’s worse.
+The history’s dodgy, but the theology’s worse.
 That’s the real problem.
-And I think the real appeal of her way of reading Christian history.
+And I think the real appeal of this way of reading Christian history.

 All we have to do is claim to follow Jesus.
 But not the gospels’ Jesus.
 Definitely not the epistles’ Jesus.
 A Jesus with all the un-modern stuff stripped out.
 Diana herself does this, tweeting, “And yes, Jesus.
 The mystery of it all holds me; for faith is just that, faith.
 Being beloved of and beloving God.”